 • All items to be placed in slab are in place and soil is compacted.

-• Concrete cannot be placed before inspection approval.
+• Concrete cannot be poured before inspection approval.

 • Top out inspection to be made after all required drain, waste and vent piping is in place and prior to or concurrent with the framing inspection.